RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ---

-Before moving on, stop the traffic generator by executing the following commands in CodeReady Workspaces `Terminal`:
+Before moving on, stop the traffic generator by executing the following commands in CodeReady Workspaces Terminal:

 `for i in {1..50} ; do kill %${i} ; done`

 ![circuit-breaker]({% image_path inventory-circuit-breaker-stop.png %})

 Delete the circuit breaker of the Inventory service via the following commands.
-You should replace `userxx` with your namespace:
+You should replace `userXX` with your namespace:

-`oc delete destinationrule/inventory-cb -n userxx-inventory`
+`oc delete destinationrule/inventory-cb -n userXX-inventory`

 ####6.
 Enable Authentication using Single Sign-on

 ---

-In this step, you will learn how to enable authenticating `catalog` microservices with Istio, [JSON Web Token(JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token), and
+In this step, you will learn how to enable authenticating **catalog** microservices with Istio, [JSON Web Token(JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token), and
 [Red Hat Single Sign-On](https://access.redhat.com/products/red-hat-single-sign-on) in [Red Hat Runtimes](https://www.redhat.com/en/products/application-runtimes).

-First, let's remove the route that we exposed the catalog service to manage network traffic by `Istio Ingressgateway`.
+First, let's remove the route that we exposed the catalog service to manage network traffic by _Istio Ingressgateway_.

-Use the following command for `your own route name` at CodeReady Workspaces `Terminal`:
+Use the following command for `your own route name` at CodeReady Workspaces Terminal:

 > Copy the route URL(i.e. catalog-user1-catalog.apps.seoul-0993.openshiftworkshop.com) and you will reuse the URL to create a gateway in Istio.

 `oc delete route/catalog-springboot -n userXX-catalog`

-Add the following label in the catalog service to use a `virtural service` via OpenShift Web Consle when you navigate `Networking > Services` in the left menu.
+Add the following label in the catalog service to use a **virtural service** via OpenShift Web Consle when you navigate _Networking > Services_ in the left menu.
-Select `userXX-catalog` project and click on `catalog-springboot` service.
+Select _userXX-catalog_ project and click on **catalog-springboot** service.

 ![sso]({% image_path catalog_svc_vs.png %})

-Click on `YAML` tab and add the following label.
+Click on **YAML** tab and add the following label.

-`service: catalog`
+`service: catalog-springboot`

 ![sso]({% image_path catalog_svc_add_label.png %})

-Click on `Save`.
+Click on **Save**.

-Open a `catalog-default.yaml` file in `/projects/cloud-native-workshop-v2m3-labs/catalog/rules/` to make a gateway and virtual service:
+Open a **catalog-default.yaml** file in _/projects/cloud-native-workshop-v2m3-labs/catalog/rules/_ to make a gateway and virtual service:

-> Replace all `YOUR_CATALOG_GATEWAY_URL` with the previous route URL that you copied earlier.
+> Replace all **YOUR_CATALOG_GATEWAY_URL** with the previous route URL that you copied earlier.

 ~~~yaml
 apiVersion: networking.istio.io/v1alpha3